andrearizzomt/raw-aviation-blog/TO_DO_LIST.md

   - [ ] `/reports/[id]`
 - [ ] Add dynamic `<title>` and `<meta>` tags for SEO.
 - [ ] Implement responsive, clean UI with Tailwind CSS.
-- [ ] Render images from Strapi with proper optimization and alt tags.
+- [ ] Render images with proper optimization and alt tags.

 ---